 - Recurrence is likely.
 Even after surgical removal, pancreatic cancer often recurs.

 In addition, pancreatic cancer tends to be relatively resistant to chemotherapy.
 However, several newer treatments show promise in increasing the response rate to pancreatic cancer treatment.

-- Ryan DP, et al. Management of locally advanced and borderline resectable exocrine pancreatic cancer. http://www.uptodate.com/home.
+- Ryan DP, et al. Treatment for potentially resectable exocrine pancreatic cancer. http://www.uptodate.com/home.
 Accessed July 15, 2016.

 - Ryan DP.
 Chemotherapy for advanced exocrine pancreatic cancer. http://www.uptodate.com/home.
 Accessed July 18, 2016.

 - Can pancreatic cancer be found early?
 American Cancer Society. http://www.cancer.org/cancer/pancreaticcancer/detailedguide/pancreatic-cancer-detection.
 Accessed July 18, 2016.

 - Ko AH, et al. A multicenter, open-label phase II clinical trial of combined MEK plus EGFR inhibition for chemotherapy-refractory advanced pancreatic adenocarcinoma.
 Clinical Cancer Research.
 2016;22:61.

 - Seicean A, et al. New targeted therapies in pancreatic cancer.
 World Journal of Gastroenterology.
 2015;21:6127.